Mr-scafandri/hltb-millennium-plugin/README.md

 # HLTB for Steam

-> [!IMPORTANT]
-> HLTB does not have an official public API.
-This plugin relies on undocumented endpoints that can change without notice.
-When that happens, the plugin will stop working until the code is updated.
-This may take a week or more unless you submit a PR.

 A [Millennium](https://steambrew.app/) plugin that displays [How Long To Beat](https://howlongtobeat.com/) completion times on game pages in the Steam library and store.

 ![Desktop Mode](example_desktop.png)